Pixel Force: Left 4 Dead: Reception

-Before its release, Pixel Force: Left 4 Dead received mostly reception for its trailers.
+Before its release, Pixel Force: Left 4 Dead received mostly positive reception for its trailers.
 In response to the first trailer, Kotaku writer Owen Good felt that the infected were too docile and the game seemed too easy.
 GameSpy writer Tyler Barber thought it was cute, though felt that a fast-paced action game like Robotron 2084 would fit Left 4 Dead better.
 However, he still intended to download it.
 Retronauts' Bob Mackey called it "impressive", noting that while the first trailer was disappointing, the more recent one showed its ambition.
 1Up.com writer Chris Pereira also found it impressive due to it being made by only one person.
 Rock Paper Shotgun writer Alec Meer thought the game looked "lovely".

 Upon release, the game was met with positive reception, with Valve describing the idea behind the game as "hilarious".
 Destructoid writer Jonathan Holmes called it "pretty fun", comparing its play style to NES games Fester's Quest and Ikari Warriors.
 Fellow Destructoid writer Jordan Devore called it a "cool little project", though he wished zombies moved faster.
 The Escapist writer John Funk noted it as a good choice for fans of both zombie and retro games.
 Eurogamer writer Tom Bramwell felt it was worth it for its "cutesy" take on Left 4 Dead.
 GameSpot writer Marco Martinez did an indie spotlight on the game, calling it "fun", while The Escapist writer Marshall Lemon included it in their list of demake recommendations, praising it for how "faithful" it is.
 GamePro writer Dave Rudden, while not having played it, hoped that it would inspire more demakes.